ikapadata/pykapa/README.md

 ## 1. 1. **Necessary Sheets**

-The following sheets in the survey form are necessary for alerts to show on the [ikapadata.slack.com](http://ikapadata.slack.com) slack workspace.
+The following worksheets in the XLS form are necessary to monitor data collection and cleaning of data.

-- `survey`
+###a.
+Survey

     This sheet is pre-existing in the survey form uploaded to [ikapadata.surveycto.com](http://ikapadata.surveycto.com).
 You will have to add the **dashboard_state** column and set the values to TRUE for names that you want to appear in the dashboard worksheet.